EstherAlo/DAREY.IO-Projects/Project6/Project6.md

 Installing WordPress on your Web Server EC2

-Updated the repositoryand installed wget, Apache and it’s dependencies
+Updated the repository and installed wget, Apache and it’s dependencies

 ```
 sudo yum -y update